Cardano (ADA) wallet

-While the blockchain space is incredibly complex and packed full of viable assets, some continue to grow at a faster and more sustained rate than others.
+While the blockchain space is incredibly complex and packed with viable assets, some continue to grow faster and more sustainably than others.

 What is Cardano and the ADA Coin?

-Cardano’s consistent and reliable growth has certainly helped to establish it as one of the most stable crypto assets in the marketplace, while more recent developments have also driven immense hype in common social and chat platforms such as Discord and Reddit (we’ll touch on these a little later).
+Cardano’s consistent and reliable growth has undoubtedly helped to establish it as one of the most stable crypto assets in the marketplace.
+At the same time, more recent developments have also driven immense hype in common social and chat platforms such as Discord and Reddit (we’ll touch on these a little later).

-Cardano is also built on a completely unique and first-of-its-kind blockchain technology, which distinguishes itself by using core mathematical and scientific principles as part of its fundamental consensus mechanism.
-In simple terms, this creates a more secure technology that’s also infinitely scalable in terms of the speed and volume of completed transactions.
+Cardano is also built on a wholly unique and first-of-its-kind blockchain technology, distinguishing itself by using core mathematical and scientific principles as part of its fundamental consensus mechanism.
+In simple terms, this creates a more secure technology that’s also infinitely scalable regarding the speed and volume of completed transactions.